 L'économie indienne connaît une expansion rapide, qui tire le niveau de vie de la population vers le haut et fait reculer la pauvreté à l'échelle nationale.

-The Secretary-General will present the 2017 Economic Survey of India, deliver a special address to the Confederation of Indian Industry, and hold bilateral meetings with high-level authorities.
+The Secretary-General presented the 2017 Economic Survey of India, delivered a special address to the Confederation of Indian Industry, and held bilateral meetings with high-level authorities.

 English, PDF, 4,628kb

 Active with India brochure 2016 edition

 The Secretary-General spoke at the Laureates & Leaders’ Summit "Towards a Child Friendly World" and held meetings with high-level Indian authorities.

 This policy dialogue aims to deepen policy discussions between the OECD and key decision-makers in India.
 The first phase of the programme provides policy options on improving monitoring and prevention of abusive related party transactions.

 Les prix du carbone actuels ne sont pas au niveau qui devrait être le leur pour faire baisser les émissions de gaz à effet de serre responsables du changement climatique.
 Pourtant, même des hausses de prix modérées pourraient avoir un impact notable, comme le souligne une nouvelle étude de l’OCDE.

 This case study presents the current system of public funding of political parties and campaigns in India.
 It also discusses the major challenges to electoral and financial transparency.